Mulholland Drive (film): Plot

-Betty and Rita visit Diane Selwyn's apartment complex.
-A neighbor who recently exchanged units with Diane mentions she has not been seen in some time and directs them to her apartment.
-Inside, the two discover a woman's decomposing corpse on the bed.
-Shaken, they hurry back.
-Rita panics and tries to cut off her hair, but Betty disguises her with a blonde wig.
-That night, they share an intimate sexual encounter and Betty twice confesses she is in love, though Rita does not respond.
-They fall asleep together, but Rita wakes them both up by chanting "Silencio, no hay banda" (Spanish for "Silence, there is no band") in her sleep.

-Rita insists on visiting Club Silencio, where the emcee explains that all of the performances are pre-recorded.
-Betty and Rita cry to Rebekah Del Rio's Spanish rendition of "Crying".
-Betty discovers a blue box in her purse that matches Rita's key.
-They return to the apartment; Rita is about to unlock the box, but finds that Betty has vanished.
-After unlocking the box, Rita also vanishes.
+Betty and Rita visit Diane's apartment complex, where a neighbor who recently exchanged units with Diane says she has not been seen in some time and directs them to her apartment.
+Inside, they discover a woman's decomposing corpse on the bed.
+Rita panics and tries to cut her own hair, but Betty instead disguises her with a blonde wig.
+That night, they have sex and Betty twice confesses she is in love.
+Rita later wakes them both by chanting silencio, no hay banda ('silence, there is no band') in her sleep, and insists on visiting Club Silencio, where the host explains all performances are pre-recorded.
+Betty and Rita weep as Rebekah Del Rio performs a Spanish rendition of "Crying", and Betty discovers a blue box in her purse that matches Rita's key.
+Back at the apartment, Rita unlocks the box and realizes Betty has vanished, before disappearing herself.

-The narrative shifts to Diane Selwyn, a depressed and struggling actress who resembles Betty.
+The narrative shifts to Diane Selwyn, a depressed and struggling actress who looks exactly like Betty.
 She awakens in the bedroom where the corpse was found.
-The neighbor who previously switched apartments visits to pick up her belongings and warns that two detectives have been looking for her.

-As Diane moves through her morning in a daze, she recalls a series of memories of her former lover, Camilla Rhodes—a femme-fatale actress who looks exactly like Rita.
-These memories include: a volatile sexual encounter and breakup; being forced to witness Adam and Camilla display intimacy in front of her during a film rehearsal; a dinner party at Adam's house where Diane explains that she moved to Los Angeles with money inherited from her late aunt and that she lost the leading role in The Sylvia North Story to Camilla, and watches Adam announce his engagement to her; and hiring Joe Messing at Winkie's to carry out a hit on Camilla with Joe indicating Diane will receive the blue key as confirmation that the hit is successful.
+Moving through her morning in a daze, she recalls memories of her former lover Camilla Rhodes, a femme fatale actress who resembles Rita: a volatile sexual encounter and breakup; being forced to watch Adam and Camilla kiss during a film rehearsal; and a dinner party at Adam's house, where Diane describes losing the lead in The Sylvia North Story to Camilla, to whom Adam announces his engagement.
+The memories culminate in Diane hiring Joe at the diner to kill Camilla, with a blue key promised as confirmation.

-The monstrous figure previously seen behind Winkie's opens the blue box, releasing a tiny hysterical-laughing elderly couple (the same couple who accompanied Betty Elms upon her arrival in Los Angeles).

-In the present, a traumatized Diane stares at the blue key on her coffee table.
-As Diane tries to ignore the repeated knockings at her apartment door, she is terrorized by the elderly couple who had entered from beneath the door and grown into their full size.
-She runs into her bedroom and shoots herself, dying in the same position as the corpse discovered earlier.

-At Club Silencio, a blue-haired woman whispers, "Silencio".
+The homeless person behind the diner opens the blue box, releasing a tiny elderly couple – the same pair who accompanied Betty upon her arrival in Los Angeles.
+Back in the present, a traumatized Diane stares at the blue key on her coffee table.
+Terrorized by hallucinations of the elderly couple, she flees to her bedroom and shoots herself, dying in the same position as the earlier corpse.
+As the room fills with gunsmoke, Betty and Rita are shown smiling at each other.
+At Club Silencio, a blue-haired woman whispers "silencio".